Google Slides logo against a yellow gradient background.

 If you want to print your slideshow to provide your audience with copies or for your team to review, handouts are ideal.
 This page setup gives you room to take notes and places your slides in a nice grid layout.

-Handouts in Google Slides with nine slides per page
+Handouts in Google Slides 9 per page

 Depending on how many slides you have or how large you want the slides to appear, you can choose from one, two, three, four, six, or nine slides per page.